yuvaramsingh94/AdvancedLaneDetection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-At code blocks ( 8 and 10 ) i have used HLS thresholding and sobelx thresholding methods to find lines in the image
+At code blocks ( 7,9 and 11 ) i have used HLS , Magnitude of grad and Red channal Threshold methods to find lines in the image

 ###### HLS
 * convert the image colorspace from RGB to HLS
 * separate S channel from the HLS
 * apply thresholding to the output S channel

-###### sobelX
+###### Magnitude of gradient
-* convert the RGB image to grayscale
+* find the sobel x and y of the image
+* apply np.sqrt(np.square(sobelx)+np.square(sobely))
-* apply sobel gradient along the x axis using cv function (cv2.Sobel(gray,cv2.CV_64F,1,0))
+* apply threshold to the magnitude

+###### Red channel Seperation
+* seperate the red channel of the image from our RGB image
-* apply threshold to separate the lane lines from the gradient image
+* apply threshold to the Red channel

-finally add both of these images into a single binary image by combining both thresholded images
+finally add all these images into a single binary image by combining  thresholded images

 ![alt text][image4]